-- 1. Cut cable ties securing chute control rod to lower handle (if applicable) and set aside. - On select units, loosen the top two lock nuts (a) securing the upper and lower handle and remove the two carriage screws (b) from the lower handle and set aside as shown in Figure 2-2.
+Loosen the top two nuts (a) securing the upper and lower handle and remove the two carriage screws (b) from the lower handle and set aside as shown in Figure 2-2.

-- 3. Place shift lever in Forward-6 position (if equipped). - Observe lower rear area of equipment to be sure both cables are aligned and seated properly in roller guides.
+- 3. Place shift lever in Forward-6 position or fastest forward speed (if equipped). - Observe lower rear area of equipment to be sure both cables (if equipped) are aligned and seated properly in roller quides.
 See Figure 2-3.